 I do all my proof reading on my iPad by exporting a .mobi file that I email to myself and open with Kindle to read my work as it appears as an eBook.
-I keep my iPad on my desk next to my iMac 27” Retina with 1 TB Flash Storage.
+I keep my iPad on my desk next to my iMac Pro with a 27” Retina display and 1 TB Flash Storage.

-For creating my own book covers, I use Adobe Photoshop CS6 create layered images and text which I usually finish in FX Photo Studio CK to add antique effects.
+For creating book covers, I use Adobe Photoshop CS6 to create layered images and text.